demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 ### qradar-search-status-get
 ***
-Retrieve status information for a search, based on the search ID parameter.
+Retrieves status information for a search, based on the search ID.

 #### Base Command